- Architects, Engineers & Design Professionals

-For the fifth consecutive year, Mr. Seltzer has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.
+For the sixth consecutive year, Mr. Seltzer has been selected as a Michigan Super Lawyer by Thomson Reuters, the world’s leading source of information for the legal industry.

 A principal with Lipson, Neilson, Cole, Seltzer & Garin, P.C., Phillip Seltzer offers clients advice and counsel drawn from more than two decades of experience in the areas of commercial litigation and the defense of professional liability claims.

 Licensed to practice law in Michigan and Nevada, Mr. Seltzer is a specialist in the areas of legal malpractice, architect and design professional malpractice, accounting malpractice, real estate broker errors and omissions, directors’ and officers’ liability claims and insurance coverage disputes.